[ Updated Mar 7, 2023 ]

-These reports can be done easily with the help of Supermetrics integration and Excel.
-Check out our video tutorial on how to pull Google Ads data to Excel and start optimizing your marketing reporting.
+These reports can be done easily with the help of Supermetrics integrations and Excel.
+Check out our tutorial on “How to pull Google Ads data to Excel” and start optimizing your marketing reporting.

 2.38 billion people are active on Facebook.